 Joanne parkes

-Jo currently holds a dual role at Worcestershire Acute NHS Trust.
+Jo currently holds a dual role at Royal United Hospitals Bath NHS Foundation Trust.
 She is the Lead Clinical Pharmacist for Cancer services and Advance Practice as well as an Advanced Clinical Practitioner in Oncology specialising in Cancer Immunotherapy.
 Through previous roles she has gained experience in clinical informatics and EPR implementation as a senior member of the digital project management team.
 She works closely with the University of Birmingham as a guest lecturer for the Independent Prescribing course and as the lead secondary care stakeholder on the University Of Birmingham Prescribing Committee.

 Jo is part of the NHS Leadership Academy where she has completed both The Edward Jenner and Mary Seacole Leadership Programmes.